truonghuu/drlnd_collaboration_and_competition/Report.md

 ### Learning Algorithm

 Since the action of the agent is continuous, we adopt Deep Deterministic Policy Gradient (DDPG) algorithm, which is a model-free off-policy algorithm to train the agent.
 DDPG combines the ideas of DPG (Deterministic Policy Gradient) and DQN (Deep Q-Network) in which Actor and Critic, each having two neural networks: a regular (local) network and a target network.
-The target networks are actually the copies of the regular networks but slowly learns, thus improving the stability in training.
+The target networks are actually the copies of the regular networks but slowly learns (using "soft" updates based on the local networks), thus improving the stability in training.
 The code snippet below presents the declaration of the Actor and Critic networks with local and target versions separately.

 ```python
 # Local and Target Networks of the Actor